 “I used to, in professional settings, always introduce myself as Donald Trump but I’ve consciously avoided or shyed away from doing that recently because there’s no reason to invoke, or the potential (of) that segment of the conversation,” said Dr. Trump.

 The two Trumps have conversed throughout the years.
-In 2010, Donald J. Trump (the now-Republican presidential nominee), called Dr. Trump to ask if the son of a friend could get into a clinical trial at Roswell Park Cancer Institute in Buffalo, New York.
+In 2010, Donald J. Trump (the now-president), called Dr. Trump to ask if the son of a friend could get into a clinical trial at Roswell Park Cancer Institute in Buffalo, New York.
 The trial had already begun, so Dr. Trump declined.
 He then asked Donald J. Trump if he would have his head shaved for a cancer fundraising event.
 It was Donald J. Trump’s turn to decline, but Dr. Trump said he did make a “respectable” cash donation.